 Joe Huff focuses his practice on civil litigation law.
 He has had significant involvement in a broad range of business and commercial litigation matters in federal and state courts, to include construction related matters and requirements contracts.
 Much of Mr. Huff’s litigation experience has come in the context of counseling and representing hospital systems, physicians and physician groups in litigation and operational matters.
 His experience includes representing hospitals and physicians in: commercial litigation arising from business transactions in healthcare, to include the purchase and sale of hospitals; internal investigations arising from regulatory inquiries (Stark and False Claims Act); self-disclosure of hospital billing and physician contract practices deemed subject to regulatory scrutiny; medical malpractice matters; prosecution of physician privilege revocation proceedings on behalf of hospital clients; defense of qui tam actions against hospitals; EMTALA litigation; and HIPAA matters.
 In addition to his complex commercial litigation practice, Mr. Huff has also been involved in a number of substantial plaintiff’s personal injury matters and has defended personal injury actions in a variety of context to included aviation cases, premises liability and industrial accidents.

-Mr. Huff was recognized in The Best Lawyers in America® in 2017 and the five years immediately preceding.
-He was also recognized as a 2016 "Augusta Lawyer of the Year" in the area of Medical Malpractice Law - Defendants by The Best Lawyers in America®.
+Mr. Huff was recognized in The Best Lawyers in America® in 2019 and the seven years immediately preceding.
+He was also recognized as a 2016 and 2019 "Augusta Lawyer of the Year" in the area of Medical Malpractice Law - Defendants by The Best Lawyers in America®.
 Mr. Huff was named a Georgia "Super Lawyer" in the area of Business Litigation in 2012, 2013 and 2014 by Super Lawyers magazine.
 Mr. Huff is AV® rated by Martindale-Hubbell.*

 Represented an institutional health care system in a qui tam action brought by a former staff anesthesiologist who alleged improper billing of certified registered nurse anesthetist services.
 Plaintiff dismissed the case following filing of motions to dismiss.